-- Snacks and entertainment for the long bus ride to and from Ottawa
+- Snacks and entertainment for the van ride to and from Fredericton

 - Suitable clothing, including warm layers and comfortable walking shoes.
-Early November temperatures in Ottawa range from 30-50 degrees Fahrenheit but can drop below freezing!
+Mid October temperatures in Fredericton range from 40-50 degrees Fahrenheit but can drop below freezing!

-- DO NOT bring weapons or tobacco products.
+- DO NOT bring weapons, alcohol, cannabis products, or tobacco/nicotine products.
 Attempting to cross the border with these items could result in you being left behind!

-- Arrange to be dropped off at the Canadian-American Center (154 College Ave) at 7:00AM on Friday, November 3.
-Otherwise, you must park in the Steam Plant lot or another nearby lot for which you have a valid parking pass.
+- Arrange to be dropped off at the Canadian-American Center (154 College Ave) no later than 7:30AM on Friday, October 28.
+Those with vehicles must park in the Steam Plant lot or another nearby lot for which you have a valid parking pass.